ddhruvkr/Online_Abuse_Detection/README.md

 W-Ag | Glove+Elmo(1024) | 82.7 | 76.07 | 79.25 | 88.21
 W-Ag | Glove+Elmo(256) | 82.82 | 74.92 | 78.67 | 87.91

-Put the tsv dataset files inside Data/Wikipedia/
+Put the tsv dataset files inside Data/Wikipedia/toxicity (attack, aggression)

-Also create a folder structure Embeddings/Glove/ outside this folder to have the embeddings file and
+Also create a folder structure Embeddings/Glove/ outside this folder to have the embeddings file.

 The code can be run with the following command